 His brother Dr. Samuel Antliff (1823-1892; e.m.
 1840) was born at Caunton on 5 July 1823 and ministered in East Midland circuits, except for two years (1874-1876) in Australia and New Zealand.
 He was a powerful preacher, lecturer and temperance advocate, and as Missionary Secretary 1869-1874 he travelled widely in Canada, the USA and Australasia.
 He was President of the Canadian Conference in 1871 and 1874, of the British Conference in 1873 and of the New Zealand Conference in 1875.
 He was Secretary of the General Missionary Committee in 1878 and Treasurer of the Mission Fund in 1880, and played an important role in founding the PM Connexional Fire Insurance Company.
 As an advocate of improved education, he supported the founding of Elmfield College and the Sunderland Theological Institute.
 He died on 2 February 1892.

-William Antliff's son, Dr James Cooper Antliff (1844-1920; e.m.
+Of William Antliff's sons, Dr James Cooper Antliff (1844-1920; e.m.
 1862), served mainly in the East Midlands.
 While superintendent of the Edinburgh Circuit 1870-1874, he graduated MA at the University, the first PM minister to gain a degree by examination.
 He moved to Canada in 1878, where he had a distinguished ministry.
 From 1880 until the Union of 1884 he was connexional Editor.

-Samuel Antliff's son, Samuel R. Antliff, entered the Congregationalist ministry and, following in his father's footsteps, was founder and first secretary of the Congregationalist Fire Insurance Society.
+Another son, Samuel Robert Antliff (1851-1927) entered the Congregationalist ministry and, following in his father's footsteps, was founder and first secretary of the Congregationalist Fire Insurance Society.

-F.S.
-Antliff, architect of Watchorn Memorial PM chapel, Alfreton (1927-28) and of Draycott PM church (the memorial chapel for his father, Dr Samuel Antliff).
+Samule Antliff's son F.S.
+Antliff was architect of Watchorn Memorial PM chapel, Alfreton (1927-28) and of Draycott PM church (the memorial chapel for his father.
 He was also the architect for the Dean Street Chapel in Derby.